HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 azure-group-deploy.sh -a [foldername] -l eastus2 -u
 ```

-If the sample has artifacts that need to be "staged" for deployment (Configuration Scripts, Nested Templates, DSC Packages) then set the upload switch on the command.

-You can optionally specify a storage account to use, if so the storage account must already exist within the subscription.
-If you don't want to specify a storage account one will be created by the script or reused if it already exists (think of this as "temp" storage for AzureRM).
+This ARM template has artifacts that need to be "staged" for deployment (Configuration Scripts, Nested Templates, DSC Packages) so ensure to set the "UploadArtifacts" switch on the command.
+You can optionally specify a storage account to use for hosting the ARM template artefacts, and if so the storage account must already exist within the target subscription.
+If you don't want to specify a storage account one will be created by the script or reused if it already exists.

 ```PowerShell
 .\Deploy-AzureResourceGroup.ps1 -ResourceGroupLocation 'eastus2' -ArtifactsStagingDirectory '301-sql-alwayson-md-ilb-zones' -UploadArtifacts